ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 ```

 What this will do, is throw us an error when we try to call the function without naming those arguments following the `*`

+> This is only one of the few reasons why I love keyword arguments and python's beautiful function argument system
+> If this alone doesn't convince you of keyword arguments, consider the case where content and pattern are swapped (for ordering)

 ------
 <!-- .slide: data-background-image="images/convinced.svg"-->